Javguz00/multilang-courses-site/README.md

 - Post: `/{locale}/blog/[slug]`

 Sample posts are defined in `lib/blog.ts` with localized copies (same slug per locale).
 Update this file to add or edit posts.

+### Legal policy placeholders (Review required)

+The texts in Terms, Privacy, and Refund Policy pages are placeholders intended for development purposes only.
+Before going to production:

+- Have a qualified professional review and provide project-specific Terms of Service, Privacy Policy, and Refund Policy.
+- Ensure the policies reflect your data handling, cookies, third-party services, and refund practices.
+- Update the content in `app/{en,fa}/(terms|privacy|refund-policy)/page.tsx` accordingly and verify translations.